yousefelassal/quote-cron/README.md

 > We've got to have a dream if we are going to make a dream come true.

 > I can't believe that God put us on this earth to be ordinary.

+> Freedom is not worth having if it does not connote freedom to err.